CiscoDevNet/cjaas-widgets/CustomerJourney/README_VERSION_10.0.0.md

-7. Replace the following code snippet #1 with the new code snippet #2 (you will do this in two different sections of the json file. ~ line 83 & ~ line 713)
+7. Replace the following code snippet #1 with the new code snippet #2 (you will do this in three different sections (for agent, supervisor, and supervisorAgent) of the json file. ~ line 83 & ~ line 713)
 **Code Snippet #1 (default)**
 ```json
           {